quqiOnfree/BlossomLib/README.md

 `fileLogLevel`: String (`OFF`, `FATAL`, `ERROR`, `WARN`, `INFO`, `DEBUG`, `TRACE`, `ALL`) - BlossomMods logging level for the file output
 `fileLogPath`: String - where to put the BlossomMods log file
 `fileLogAppend`: boolean - whether to keep the old BlossomMods logs on server startup
+`disableCustomLogger`: boolean - whether to completely bypass the custom logger in case of a mod incompatibility

 ### TeleportationConfig